-If you are already using a version 1.2.x or 1.5.x of IBM Storage Integration Server or earlier releases of IBM Spectrum Control Base Edition, you can upgrade to the newer version without having to uninstall the previous one.
+If you are already using earlier releases of IBM Spectrum Control Base Edition, you can upgrade to the newer version without having to uninstall the previous one.

-- If needed, back up the current Integration Server or Spectrum Control Base database, by entering one of the following commands: - isis_configuration backup -f /var/tmp/backup -k <key value> for IBM Storage Integration Server - sc_configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Control Base Edition - Verify that the following communication ports are open to ensure network connectivity between VMware resources, Spectrum Control Base and IBM storage systems: - 8443 and 443 (vCenter, vROps and vRO servers) - 7778 (XIV, Spectrum Accelerate, FlashSystem A9000/A9000R) - 22 (storage systems that run IBM Spectrum Virtualize) - 8452 (DS8000)
+- If needed, back up the current Integration Server or Spectrum Control Base database, by entering one of the following commands.
+Backup and restore procedure is allowed within the same version only.
+This means that it is not possible to back up files from Spectrum Control Base version 2.2.1 and restore them in version 3.0.3. - isis_configuration backup -f /var/tmp/backup -k <key value> for IBM Storage Integration Server - sc_configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Control Base Edition - Verify that the following communication ports are open to ensure network connectivity between VMware resources, Spectrum Control Base and IBM storage systems: - 8443 and 443 (vCenter, vROps and vRO servers) - 7778 (XIV, Spectrum Accelerate, FlashSystem A9000/A9000R) - 22 (storage systems that run IBM Spectrum Virtualize) - 8452 (DS8000)

 Note: The 8443 port remains open after the Spectrum Control Base upgrade.
 If you install the software package anew, the 8440 port is used.
-You can change the default TCP port at any time by running a script, as explained in "Changing the Spectrum Control Base communication port" on page 136.
-Moreover, certain upgrade scenarios, such as using SELinux, may require additional configuration steps, as detailed in "Performing first-time installation" on page 12.
+You can change the default TCP port at any time by running a script, as explained in "Changing the Spectrum Control Base communication port" on page 140.
+Moreover, certain upgrade scenarios, such as using SELinux, may require additional configuration steps, as detailed in "Performing first-time installation" on page 14.

-• Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders.
+Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders.